 The Session.CLIENT_ACKNOWLEDGE parameter is instructing the session, that the acknowledgments of the messages will be done manually by the client application.
-In case the acknowledgement should be done automatically by the application, the Session.AUTO_ACKNOWLEDGE option should be used.
+In case the acknowledgement should be done automatically by the application, the javax.jms.JMSException (Exception when sending message:timed out waiting for session to become open (state=DETACHED))"

+Session.AUTO_ACKNOWLEDGE option should be used.
 Using auto-acknowledgements without transactions is not recommended (see Eurex Clearing FIXML/FpML/Margin Calculator Interface Specification, "Volume E: AMQP Setup & Internals" for more details about reliability).